-Accounts payable and accrued liabilities decreased by \$240,066 for the year ended December 31, 2016 mainly as a result of the timing of the vendor payments.
+Accounts payable and accrued liabilities decreased by \$137,013 for the year ended December 31, 2017 mainly as a result of the timing of the vendor payments.

-As part of the acquisition of certain Johnson Camp assets completed in December 2015, the Company recorded liabilities for current (\$1.0 million) and long-term deferred consideration (\$2.2 million) in relation to the First and Final Installment purchase price payments.
+As part of the acquisition of certain Johnson Camp assets completed in December 2015, the Company recorded liabilities for current (\$1.0 million) and long-term deferred consideration (\$2.2 million) in relation to the First and Final Installment purchase price obligations.
 During 2016, the Company paid the First Installment of \$1.0 million and reclassified the \$2.2 million Final Installment, due by December 31, 2017, from long term to current liabilities.
+In December 2017, the Company paid the Final Installment of \$2.2 million and has satisfied all of the JCM acquisition payment requirements.

-The Company also obtained all the associated environmental permits relating to Johnson Camp.
-Such permits require the completion of certain reclamation and closure obligations, which were recorded as a long-term asset retirement obligation and as at December 31, 2016 had an estimated present value of \$4,300,834.
-The increase in the asset retirement obligation of \$1,001,782 for the year ended December 31, 2016 is due to a change in the estimated liability of \$918,954 primarily related to an increase in the estimated inflation rate from 0.70% to 2.07%.
-In addition, there was \$82,828 of accretion expense in the year ended December 31, 2016.
+In addition, all of the associated environmental permits relating to JCM were included with the acquisition.
+These permits require the completion of certain reclamation and closure obligations, which were recorded as a long-term asset retirement obligation and as at December 31, 2016 these obligations had an estimated present value of \$4,300,834.
+The increase in the asset retirement obligation of \$1,001,782 for the year ended December 31, 2016 was due to a change in the estimated liability of \$918,954 primarily related to an increase in the estimated inflation rate from 0.70% to 2.07%.
+In addition, there was \$82,828 of accretion expense related to the ARO for the year ended December 31, 2016.